For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 7. Earn interest with savings and current accounts

 If you're a student, you might not have too much spare cash floating around.
-But if you can save some money, you could potentially put it in a cash ISA or a regular savings account.
+But if you can save money, you could potentially put it in a cash ISA or a regular savings account.

-Thanks to inflation, £100 today probably won't be worth quite as much in a year.
+Due to inflation, £100 today probably won't be worth quite as much in a year.
 While you'll still have £100, the rise in the cost of goods and services means you won't be able to buy as much as you could 12 months earlier.

 Chip is one good option, and you can compare others in our guide to the best savings accounts.